While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 - A call-to-action

-Because the success of print is difficult to measure, creating assets that include clear CTAs and offers is the best way to go.
+Because the success of print is difficult to measure, creating strategic marketing assets that include clear CTAs and offers is the best way to go.

 This will allow you to easily count the number of redemptions and compare it against the cost to place the ad.